deep-learning-security/nips-workshop-2017/cfp.md

 * Formal verification of machine learning systems
 * Identifying bugs in machine learning systems, especially if they present security vulnerabilities
 * Strategic analysis of present or future security / misuse risks and how to prioritize them
+* White papers proposing or building on formal threat models and definitions of security

 Submissions should have a clear explanation of their relationship to security, for instance by describing an [attack model](https://en.wikipedia.org/wiki/Attack_model) and the ways